Woman rescued after 2-car crash in Hanson knocks out power to more than 1,000

 HANSON, MASS.
-(WHDH) - A woman was extricated from her vehicle and pulled to safety following a two-car crash Tuesday night in Hanson, officials say.
+(WHDH) - A woman was extricated from her vehicle and pulled to safety following a two-car crash Tuesday night in Hanson, officials said.

 Crews responding to a reported multi-vehicle crash in the area of 1482 Main St. about 6:20 p.m. found poles knocked down into the roadway and live wires on both vehicles, according to Hanson police and fire.

-There was one occupant in each vehicle, and one got out before crews arrived, officials say.
+There was one person in each vehicle and one got out before crews arrived, officials said.

+Crews extricated a woman out of her vehicle once the power was shut off, according to the fire department.

-Police say Route 27 (Main Street) from Elm to Franklin is closed due to the accident.
+Route 27, also known as Main Street, from Elm to Franklin was closed due to the accident.

-Approximately 1,390 residents are without power, and full power restoration is estimated in excess of three hours, potentially lasting until Wednesday morning, according to police.
+During the incident, about 1,390 residents were without power for several hours.

 The cause of the crash remains under investigation.